 PleadingFirst the plaintiff (the party pursuing compensation) files the complaint with the appropriate court.The court then certifies the complaint and it is given to the defendant (the party against whom the complaint has been made) along with a summons to answer the complaint by a certain day.
 The defendant now has a timeframe in which they can response to or answer the complaint.
 Once an answer has been filed by the defendant the litigation moves into the next phase.

 DiscoveryDuring discovery both the plaintiff and the defendant engage in a structured exchange of evidence and statements.
 This is done so that both parties are clear on the cause of the dispute and to eliminate frivolous and non relevant information from the next phase of litigation.

 Trial and JudgementIf at this stage the two parties have still not settled upon an agreement then the litigation moves to trial.
 During trial a judge or a judge and jury considers both parties evidence and arguments and delivers a verdict.

-To sue another party successfully and receive compensation, you must be able to show that you suffered a loss as a result of the defendant and that you have tried to resolve the problem through ordinary means…e.g. There is no point bringing a personal injury case against another driver if you have never tried to come to a resolution with him.
+When is Litigation Appropriate?To sue another party successfully and receive compensation, you must be able to show that you suffered a loss as a result of the defendant and that you have tried to resolve the problem through ordinary means…e.g. There is no point bringing a personal injury case against another driver if you have never tried to come to a resolution with him.
 It is also important to consider whether the party has appropriate means to compensate you if you win.